 The recipe I’m posting today is probably the most popular item I sell.
 (You can find it in my online Etsy shop, but because of Etsy’s labeling rules, I have to call it “Muscle & Joint Rub” there.)

 I designed this Aches & Pains Balm (Muscle & Joint Rub) specifically for my dad, who has bursitis and arthritis.

 My dad is a fabulous man; he has worked hard his whole life – often so much that his hands would crack and bleed.
 He is unselfish and kind and is one of the most honest and true people you will ever meet.
 Who you see in public, who you see at church, is who he is at home.
 I think those are admirable and amazing traits and I wanted to make something to help ease his pain somewhat.

-Several of the infused oils needed for this recipe need to be prepared in advance.
+Several of the infused oils needed for this recipe have to be prepared in advance.
 You can do the quick method (3 or 4 hours) or my favorite, the slow method (5 to 6 weeks.)

-Aches & Pains Balm
+Original Aches & Pains Balm Recipe

 (You will need a total of 3.5 ounces of oil and 1/2 ounce of beeswax.
 If an oil says “optional” beside it, it can be omitted if needed, to simplify the recipe.
 Just sub out with more arnica/comfrey oil.)